 After massive weight loss, you may have loose skin 360 degrees around your abdomen.
 A belt lipectomy is a skin-tightening operation that removes loose skin all the way around your waistline.
 It lifts and firms your tummy, sides, lower back, mons, buttocks and thighs in one surgery.

 After massive weight loss, a belt lipectomy may be what you need.
-This article explains how Dr Bernard Beldholm performs a belt lipectomy on a formerly overweight patient who has sagging skin and no excess fat.
+This article explains how Dr Bernard Beldholm performs a belt lipectomy on a formerly overweight patient with sagging skin.

 What is a belt lipectomy?

-In this section, you will learn exactly what a belt lipectomy does, and how it differs from a tummy tuck.
+In this section, you will learn exactly what a belt lipectomy does, and how it differs from an abdominoplasty.

 What is a belt lipectomy?